-Sarah D.: I've never been a picky eater but one thing that I've never liked is cucumbers.
+Sarah D., opens a new window: I've never been a picky eater but one thing that I've never liked is cucumbers.
 No matter how fresh they are, they taste like moldy melon to me.
 Even the smell nauseates me.
 Cucumber water at weddings or spas?
 Guess I'll be dehydrated today!

-Susan M.: I haven't had a glass of milk since I was 8-years-old.
+Susan M., opens a new window: I haven't had a glass of milk since I was 8-years-old.
 I took an unexpected big gulp of sour milk and I can still taste it after all these years.
 In cereal or with cocoa powder added I'm fine, but just plain milk is a no go.

 Emma H.: I've always strongly disliked bananas.
 I know, who doesn't eat bananas?
 It's everything about them, the taste, the texture, how they turn brown and spotted.
 My parents never experienced any issues feeding me the foods kids typically avoid: broccoli, Brussel sprouts, mushrooms.
 But bananas, oh don't even try.
 A few years ago my aunt baked a banana cake and didn't tell me it was banana in an attempt to trick me into liking bananas.
 Not even the delicious maple frosting could mask the banana funk within the cake.
 I spit it out when my aunt wasn't looking and quickly begged my sister to please eat my cake.
 She happily obliged, but still said I owed her one.
 Lol.

-Erin S.: My kid won't eat corn (off the cob) without being able to mix them with mashed potatoes.
+Erin S., opens a new window: My kid won't eat corn (off the cob) without being able to mix them with mashed potatoes.
 And she won't eat mashed potatoes without either corn or peas stuck to it.
 We have established the "No Thank You Bite" where all you have to do is try something and then you can refuse to eat the rest.
 Just as long as you've taken a bite.

-Christine S.: My youngest son won't eat food that is touching (even now as a teenager).
+Christine S., opens a new window: My youngest son won't eat food that is touching (even now as a teenager).
 AND he has to have a different utensil for each food item.

-Lori N.: I loved mashed potatoes when I was little!
+Lori N., opens a new window: I loved mashed potatoes when I was little!
 I pushed a spoon in the middle and poured gravy in like my dad showed me.
 Then when I was 8, I could no longer swallow them and have not eaten them since!
 I do not like them to touch me at all and my hubby has to wash the pan they are mashed in.
 I LOVE baked potatoes now though!

-Andrea P.: I was a very picky eater when I was a child.
+Andrea P., opens a new window: I was a very picky eater when I was a child.
 I didn't like food mixing, so I didn't like sauces on my meals.
 I remember throwing a fit because when I asked for plain pasta at a restaurant, they still put olive oil on it.
 It even took a lot of forcing me to try it to realize that mac and cheese was not that bad.
 I also didn't like food that looked gross.

 What helped me get over some of my pickiness was my last job would provide catered meals if you had to work past 8 pm.
 So it forced me to either eat whatever was provided or go hungry.
 Also I had a roommate a few years ago that liked cooking and sharing.
 I didn't want to disrupt the awesomeness of getting home-cooked meals when I got home from work, so I'd eat whatever was shared, even if I didn't like it.

-Rebekah L.: My daughter seems to have inherited her pickiness from her dad.
+Rebekah L., opens a new window: My daughter seems to have inherited her pickiness from her dad.
 She refuses to eat peanut butter and jelly, fruit snacks, grapes and lots of other "kid staples."
 She often decides she doesn't like a food simply based on the look of it.
 We've tried to establish the rule that if you don't taste it, you can't say you don't like it—but we still have to fight tooth and nail to get her to try something new!

 As for myself, I couldn't STAND bananas when I was little (still don't like them unless they're green).
 They made me gag.
 So when my mom wasn't looking, I used to wrap up the banana in my napkin, pretend I had to go to the bathroom, and then throw away the banana.
 I was only caught once.

-Elizabeth P.: Whenever my sisters and I didn't want to eat something, my dad would pretend that he would take a picture of us while we were eating and then he would try to get the photos "developed" to prove that we had eaten it.
+Elizabeth P., opens a new window: Whenever my sisters and I didn't want to eat something, my dad would pretend that he would take a picture of us while we were eating and then he would try to get the photos "developed" to prove that we had eaten it.
 But inevitably the photos couldn't be "developed" for some reason (they were lost, stolen, ruined, etc.).
 Then he would get us to eat more so that he could take more photographic "proof."
 And then he would repeat the process.